andrew-g-edwards/data-science-portfolio/README.md

 - Data Cleaning and Analysis: PANDAS, Google Sheets
 - Data Visualization: Tableau, Seaborn, Matplotlib, plotly
 - Jupyter Notebook
+- Tableau Dashboards

 ## Contents
 - [Life Data Analysis](https://github.com/andrew-g-edwards/data-science-portfolio/tree/main/life-data-analysis)
   - 7 months of everyday life data tracked, formatted, and processed into insightful visualizations using Python libraries and Tableau.
+Dashboard of dataset found [here](https://public.tableau.com/app/profile/andrew.g.edwards/viz/lifedata/Dashboard1?publish=yes)
 - [Top 100 Spotify Analysis](https://github.com/andrew-g-edwards/data-science-portfolio/tree/main/top-100-spotify-analysis)
   - Myself and two friends each created a playlist of our favorite 100 songs of all time.
 I wrote a Python script using the Spotify API to to pull data from each playlist, scrubbing it for meaningful insights, then exporting into a workable csv.
 Data was aggregated and processed in Google Sheets.
 Data was analyzed using Python (PANDAS) and visualization libraries.
 - [World Cup Analysis](https://github.com/andrew-g-edwards/data-science-portfolio/tree/main/world-cup-analysis)